by David Kranker March 22, 2021 5 min read

 Orbital disc sanders can be a great tool for producing wood products with a fine finish.
 Choosing the best orbital sander for your needs can save you time and money while improving the quality of your work.
 The important factors to consider when shopping for orbital sanders are the dust removal system, grip, available speed options, and power source.

-To achieve great results in woodworking, you want the right sander for the job.
+If you're into woodworking, you know that having the right tools can make all the difference in the quality of your finished projects.
+One of those essential tools is a sander, but with so many options out there, it can be tricky to choose the right one for your specific needs.
 But should you reach for an orbital sander or a random-orbit sander?
 And how do you select the best one for your project?

-Random-orbit sanders have a unique cutting motion: the abrasive disc spins in a circle while the entire pad moves in an oval loop.
-Consequently, none of the abrasive grains move along the same path twice, so you have a pattern-free finish even if you sand across the grain.
+Random-orbit sanders are distinctive because of their particular sanding motion.
+When you turn one on, the abrasive disc starts spinning in a circular fashion while the entire sanding pad moves in an oval loop.
+This unique motion ensures that none of the abrasive grains follow the same path twice.
+As a result, you get a finish without any noticeable patterns, even when you sand against the grain of the wood.

 Random-orbit sanders have hook-and-loop abrasive discs that are easier to switch out than the sandpaper sheets clamped on orbital sanders.
 The velcro-like attachment system lets you go up or down a grit level without having to waste a disc.
 While hook-and-loop discs are more expensive than the adhesive variety, they’re more economical in the long run because you can reuse them.